How to clean car headlights

 Many people like to upgrade headlight globes or add driving lights.
 Both make a significant difference to lighting, but a good cleaning is cheap and easy… it might be all you need.

 If you’re not afraid of a little elbow grease and have the time to devote to giving your car’s headlights a good clean, then it can be very satisfying.
 Below are some handy hints and different methods to bring your car’s headlights back to new.
 Well, close to new.

-If you’ve spent any time driving on a dirt road, or a long a muddy track or out in the country at night, especially in warmer months then there’s a good chance your headlights will become dirty.
-Luckily, cleaning them is as easy as wetting them down with a hose and then sponging them clean with a good quality car wash.
+If you’ve spent any time driving on a dirt road, or along a muddy track or out in the country at night – especially in warmer months – was them down with a hose and then sponge them clean with a good quality car wash.
 You might need to do this a couple of times, especially if you’ve got bugs splattered on the headlights, or if they’re heavily caked with mud.

 You want to avoid scratching the headlights, something that’s very easy to do if they’re covered in mud.
 So, try and hose off as much mud as you can and then light sponge them down going in one direction only.
 This will minimise the risk of swirling the mud around on the lens cover and creating circular scratches.

 Toothpaste is a very fine cutting compound (it cleans plaque off your teeth, remember) and most aviation maintenance crews use toothpaste to clean/restore the cockpit windscreen on passenger aircraft.